US stocks sink as Fed signals it will remain aggressive

 AP Business Writers

-Stocks fell broadly on Wall Street Thursday following the latest signal from the Federal Reserve that interest rates will need to go higher than previously expected in order to tame inflation.

-The S&P 500 fell 2.2% as of 3:34 p.m.
-Eastern, with roughly 90% of stocks in the benchmark index in the red.
-The Dow Jones Industrial Average fell 672 points, or 2%, to 33,294 and the Nasdaq fell 2.9%.
-The slide erased all the weekly gains for the major indexes.
+The S&P 500 fell 2.5%, with more than 90% of stocks in the benchmark index closing in the red.
+The Dow Jones Industrial Average fell 2.2% and the Nasdaq composite lost 3.2%.
+The broad slide erased all the weekly gains for the major indexes.

-Technology and communication services stocks led the market’s sell-off.
-Microsoft fell 2.8% and Google parent Alphabet was down 4.3%.

-Treasury yields mostly fell, reflecting increased worries on Wall Street that the economy is unlikely to avoid a recession as the Fed continues raising interest rates.

 Although the Fed is slowing the pace of its rate increases, the central bank signaled it expects rates to be higher over the coming few years than it had previously anticipated.
 That disappointed investors who hoped recent signs that inflation is easing somewhat would persuade the Fed to take some pressure off the brakes it’s applying to the U.S. economy.